 This plugin helps you easily manage the adding, editing, and deleting of testimonials on your WordPress site.

-This is a premium WP plugin that provides plenty of great features right out of the box, including:
+This is a premium plugin that offers plenty of great features right out of the box, including:

 - Responsive design that resizes for correct display on any device or browser.

-- Display options for your testimonials in a widget or as sliders, slideshows, list layout, grid layout, etc. by adding a shortcode
+- Options to display your testimonials in a widget or as sliders, slideshows, grid layout, list layout, etc. using a shortcode

-- Styling options (display image on top, bottom, or side of testimonials, display testimonial in a speech bubble, customize font and background colors, font types and more.
+- Styling options (display image at the top, bottom, or side of the testimonial, display testimonial in a speech bubble, customize font and background colors, font types and more.

 (WordPress Plugin Search – Testimonials)